evarga/composite-decomposition/README.md

 3.  **Bipartitioner** (`bipartitioner` folder):
    Video about importance of proper requirements engineering exemplified via 2 LeetCode problems associated with bipartitioning a graph.
 4.  **Pins** (`pins` folder):
-   Video about the power of hybrid algorithms and how to design a solution around them.
+   Video about the power of hybrid algorithms and how to design solution leveraging them.